 Rule 17 provides that the particulars of the persons mentioned in the articles as the first director of the company, their names, including surnames or family names, the Director Identification Number, residential address, nationality and such other particulars including proof of identity as may be prescribed are to be furnished.
-The interest of the first directors in other firms or body corporate along with their consent to act as first directors of the company in DIR- 12 along with the fee, with their consent to act as directors of the company.
+The interest of the first directors in other firms or body corporate along with their consent to act as directors of the company shall be filed in DIR- 12 along with the fee.